15 Most Prestigious Internships for High School Students

 Subject areas: Medicine, biomedicine, biomedical research

-National Institutes of Health (NIH) main campus, Bethesda, MD
+Location: National Institutes of Health (NIH) main campus, Bethesda, MD

 Eligibility: Rising high school seniors with a minimum 3.0 GPA and residence in Washington D.C., Maryland, or Virginia can apply.
 Students should also attend a school where at least 30% of the students participate in the Federal Free and Reduced Lunch Program.